 Component Requirement Computer An IBM PC or compatible machine with a Pentium-class processor or higher.
-Operating System Microsoft Windows 2000, Windows XP, Windows Server 2003, Windows Vista, or Windows Server 2008.
+Operating System Microsoft Windows XP, Windows7, or higher.
 Memory 64 MB is recommended.
 Disk Space A hard drive with at least 11 MB of free disk space.
-Installation Media Internet access and/or one CD-ROM drive and one 3.5" diskette drive.
+Installation Media Internet access and/or one CD-ROM drive.
 Monitor 800 x 600 resolution is required.
 Higher resolution is recommended.
 Internet Browser A browser (for example, Mozilla Firefox or Microsoft Internet Explorer) capable of viewing HTML files, such as the README text or other documents that are available in this format.
 Adobe Reader This software, available free from Adobe.com, allows you to view (and print) the Portable Document Format (PDF) documents.